1-Liam/recursive-collapse-theory/README.md

 ## Overview

-Recursive Collapse Theory (RCT) introduces a deterministic, field-driven model for contradiction resolution within symbolic systems.
-Built upon a bipartite graph structure of symbols and constraints, RCT defines a Collapse Field (Φ) that propagates across symbolic networks to detect and reduce structural tension.
+Recursive Collapse Theory (RCT) proposes a deterministic, field driven mechanism for resolving symbolic contradictions.
+Operating on a bipartite graph of symbols and constraints, RCT defines a Collapse Field (Φ) that recursively propagates across symbolic structures to reduce tension and restore internal coherence.

-Unlike optimization-based or probabilistic solvers, RCT is fully recursive and self-regulating.
-It operates purely on internal symbolic structure and field dynamics—without the need for training data or external intervention.
+Unlike optimisation solvers or probabilistic models, RCT requires no training data.
+Its recursive field dynamics are fully self contained and structurally guided.

 ---

-## What This Repository Contains
+## Repository Contents

-- **Formal PDF Paper** — Full theoretical description of RCT, including mathematical formalism, worked examples, simulations, and philosophical implications.
+- **Formal PDF Paper** - Theoretical description of RCT, including mathematical framework, example cases, and philosophical context.
-- **Plain-text README** — This file.
+- **Test Results** - Complete symbolic collapse test runs validating recursive behavior under weighted constraint systems.
+- **README** — Project overview and engagement details.
-- **License Notice** — Usage policy for academic purposes and non-commercial engagement.
+- **License Notice** — Academic and non-commercial use terms.

 ---

 ## Intent

-This paper is shared as part of a larger cognitive exploration project.
-It does **not** claim finality or proof of discovery—rather, it proposes a novel symbolic mechanism for recursive collapse and invites critical review, refinement, and discussion.
+This release is part of an ongoing cognitive systems project.
+It does **not** claim finality or proof-but offers a working model for recursive contradiction resolution, grounded in symbolic tension fields.

-The model is currently under iterative development and open to conceptual feedback.
+Feedback, critique, and refinement are welcomed at this stage of exploration.

 ---

-## Future Scope
+## Future Work

-While this repository does not include source code or implementation, future stages may include:
+While this release contains theory and output, implementation is progressing independently.
+Possible additions include:

+- Engine prototype (CollapseEngine)
+- Visual field mapping tools
-- LaTeX source publication
+- LaTeX source archive
-- Collapse engine prototype
-- Field dynamics visualizations

 ---

-## Engage or Review

-If you are a researcher, theorist, or engineer interested in symbolic cognition, contradiction modeling, or field-based reasoning systems, feedback is welcome.
+## Contact & Collaboration

+If you’re working on symbolic cognition, contradiction resolution, or novel computation models—and would like to contribute or collaborate—reach out:

-Please contact: **liamoboyle0@gmail.com**
+**liamoboyle0@gmail.com**